hananbeer/zerem/Zerem-security-review.md

 Add sensible constraints for the valid values of `unlockDelaySec` and `unlockPeriodSec` in the constructor of `Zerem.sol`

+## Client response

+Fixed by adding constraints in the constructor

 # [M-06] ERC20 tokens that have a fee-on-transfer mechanism require special handling

 ## Proof of Concept